legislation/clml-schema/README.md

 * Change #172575932 Remove top level schema definition of DocumentMainType (no longer required) and move to schemaCommon.xsd

 * Change #172251211 Add FootnoteRef to ChangeType (FootnoteRef now allowed in elements Addition, Repeal, Substitution)

+* Change #172208478 Remove CommentaryRef from all structures apart from Pnumber and inline text models

 ### Version 2.2
 Release date: TBD